-- In the Menu Pane, select Node tools > Config Templates.
+1. In the Menu Pane, select Rode tools > Config Templates.

-The CONFIG TEMPLATES page displays.

-- 2. Select the USERS AND GROUPS tab.

-3. Select the name of the template you want to modify.

-The EDIT USERS AND GROUPS TEMPLATE page displays.

-4. Select the username from the SET USER LIST section.
+- 2. Select the USERS AND GROUPS tab. - Select the name of the template you want to modify.
+The EDIT USERS AND GROUPS TEMPLATE page displays. - Select the username, of the user you want to delete from the template, from the SET USER LIST section.